taseenw/TAWallet/README.md

 # TAWallet - Investment Tracking Hub
 A portfolio application allowing users to effortless track their market buys/sells, and overall portfolio holdings
 <br><br>
-PHP based, using a hefty amount of JavaScript implementation, the use of an SQL database, the Alphavantage Stock API, and HTML/CSS
+PHP based, using a hefty amount of JavaScript implementation, the use of an SQL database, the MarketStack Stock API, and HTML/CSS

-Demo 🎥 (*Missing last design update) - https://www.youtube.com/watch?v=As-QS6NOxcQ
+Demo 🎥 (*Missing NEW API usage, and new design updates) - https://www.youtube.com/watch?v=As-QS6NOxcQ

 A user friendly application for the average investor to efficiently track buys/sells of market investments featuring:
 <ul>